 Asteroids are an interesting way to connect with mythology, but one must be careful not to give them too much weight in a natal chart.
 Asteroids are great fun to play with however, and I do find them synchronistic at times.
-When using asteroids the orbs must be very tight, not more than 1º orb, and really only relevant astrologically if the asteroid is conjunct the Sun, Moon or the angles.
+When using asteroids the orbs must be very tight, not more than 1º orb.
+I believe they are really only relevant astrologically if the asteroid is conjunct the Sun, Moon, chart ruler, rising or midheaven degree.
 If you find yourself strongly attracted to a mythical figure it is worth looking up the asteroid name and see if it features strongly in your chart.

 • Main Belt Asteroids, the Greco-Romans between Mars and Jupiter like Juno and Vesta.